borntofrappe/game-development/06 Angry Birds/Prep/Physics/README.md

   The function is allowed to also specify a `type`, which defaults to `static`.
 This will be covered later when creating objects which move in the world.

-  It's worth mentioning that the `x` and `y` coordinate describe the _center_ of the body.
-The position where the body will be initialized.
-In this instance, the body will be initialized in reference to the middle of the screen, and 50pixels above the bottom of the window.
+  It's worth mentioning that the `x` and `y` coordinate describe the position where the body will be initialized and specifically its _center_.
+In this instance, the body will be initialized in the middle of the screen, and 50 pixels above the bottom of the window.

-- create a shape with functions like [`newRectangleShape`](https://love2d.org/wiki/love.physics.newRectangleShape)
+- create a shape with functions like [`physics.newRectangleShape`](https://love2d.org/wiki/love.physics.newRectangleShape)

   ```lua
   -- width, height
   objects.ground.shape = love.physics.newRectangleShape(WINDOW_WIDTH, 100)
   ```

-- set up a fixture with [`newFixture`](https://love2d.org/wiki/love.physics.newFixture)
+- set up a fixture with [`physics.newFixture`](https://love2d.org/wiki/love.physics.newFixture)

   ```lua
   -- body, shape